 The explanation is the squadron considered any ship sunk a team effort so all aircraft in the squadron were marked accordingly.

-Eye witness reports mention a small convoy at anchor, stopping over in Plymouth Sound on route from Wales to Portsmouth.
+Eye witness reports mention the small convoy at anchor, stoped over in Plymouth Sound on route from Wales to Portsmouth.

 Eventually we found the names of all the merchant ships.

 There was no surviving ‘official’ record.